 Earlier this year, we were honored to host global media leader, Ms. Oprah Winfrey!
 Her message about living a purpose-filled life was an inspiration to us all, and her visit represented a remarkable moment for the University community to share in such a unique and meaningful experience.
 We are always excited to celebrate the achievements of our students during the most significant event of the year – commencement.
 This year’s graduation added an additional thrill with National University’s inaugural commencement ceremony at Petco Park, home of the San Diego Padres and 2016 Major League Baseball All-Star Game.

 As we welcomed more alumni to our network, we continued to develop meaningful resources for our current and future students.
 For example, John F. Kennedy University opened the VALOR Center and Student Success Center to support veteran, Hispanic and underserved students achieve their education goals.
 City University of Seattle partnered with Cornish College of the Arts to open a state-of-the-art 20-story residence hall located in downtown Seattle and opened a new site at Joint Base Lewis–McChord, the Northwest’s largest military installation, to provide on-base education to our nation’s service members.
-In addition, the Sanford Education Programs, inspired by the vision of our friend T. Denny Sanford, have continued to grow not only across the National University System, but also nationwide.
+In addition, the Sanford Education Programs, have continued to grow not only across the National University System, but also nationwide.

 This has been a very memorable year, and I’d like to offer a special thank you to our Board of Trustees, faculty and staff for their dedication to supporting our students.
 I’d also like to thank our students and alumni for continuing to inspire us with their commitment toward achieving their education goals.